The Benefits of a Month-to-Month Lease

 Having the ability to rent a temporary residence while they find their new home is invaluable, and it ensures that there will be no legal or financial issues associated with having to break a long-term lease.

 The month-to-month lease can also be beneficial for landlords depending on their specific property situation.
 There are many properties that are in less than desirable locations, and these properties tend to attract lower income tenants who might have more difficulty being consistent with rent payments.
 When this occurs, a month-to-month lease gives a landlord much more flexibility in removing non-paying tenants since the lease can be terminated for any cause as long as a 30-day notice is given.
+While month-to-month leases can lead to higher income and landlord profits, they also come with more risk and the potential for increased workload due to frequent turnover.
 It also makes it much easier for the landlord to increase rents when the market dictates rather than wait for a long-term lease to expire before applying the increase.
-Other locations that benefit from month-to-month leases are vacation properties and properties located in transient prone areas such as college towns.
+However, making the wrong move in lease strategy can result in an empty unit and lost income, which is a particular concern for small businesses operating rental properties.
+Other locations that benefit from month-to-month leases are vacation properties and properties located in transient-prone areas such as college towns.

 How a Month-to-Month Lease Works

-The month-to-month lease is structured so that the contract automatically renews each month until one of the parties gives a 30-day notice that they plan to end the lease.
+A month-to-month lease is a type of rental contract where the lease automatically renews each month as long as proper notice is not given by either the landlord or the tenant.
+If either the landlord or tenant wishes to end the lease, they must provide a 30-day notice that they plan to end the lease.
 Many times, it is possible for tenants to negotiate a clause in the monthly lease that guarantees the rental amount will not be increased for a certain period of time.
 This gives the tenant a measure of security that normally is found only in fixed-term leases.

 Landlords might also find this advantageous because that measure of security might keep a good tenant in the property for longer periods, and if it is located in an area where rent amounts fluctuate up and down, it ensures a static amount that the landlord can depend upon.
 While the month-to-month lease is not a perfect fit for all situations, there are definitely many situations for the landlord and tenant where its flexible nature can benefit both.